fkarg/fkarg.github.io/_posts/getting-things-done.md

 > and crisis demands of any given workday) and an antidote for the imbalance
 > many people bring upon themselves.

+---
 ## Part 1: The Art of Getting Things Done

 ### 1 A New Practice for a New Reality

+> It's possible to have an overwhelming number of things to do and still
+> function productively with a clear head and a positive sense of relaxed
+> control. [...]
+What you are doing is exactly what you ought to be doing,
+> given the whole spectrum of commitments and interests.
+You're fully
+> available.
+You're "on".

+- Problem: New demands, 'old', usual habits do not suffice with new workload
+- Value thinking tends to fail: Top-down organizing fails by the urgency of bottom-level tasks, increasing frustration on 'values' that got us the low-level-tasks in the first place
+- Promise: the 'zone', necessary for effective productivity
+- Principle: Dealing effectively with internal commitments
+    - every open task is continually tracked subconsciously
+    - what is it, what needs to be done, and will I be reminded?
+    - make sure that it is noted down appropriately
+> Now write down the _very next physical action to move the situation forward_.

+> We're never really taught what we have to think about our work before we can
+> do it; much of our daily activity is already defined for us by the undone and
+> unmoved things staring at us when we come to work, or by the familty to be
+> fed, the laundry to be done, or the children to be dressed at home.

+Things are on your mind because:
+> - you haven't clarified exactly what the inteded outcome is;
+> - you haven't decided what the very next physical action step is; and/or
+> - you haven't put reminders of the outcome and the action required in a
+>   system you trust.

+- You don't manage
+    - time (get six out of five minutes)
+    - information overload
+    - priorities - you _have_ them
+- you manage _actions_.

+- usually not lack of time; but lack of clarity and definition of the problem
+- bottom-up approach is more effective because it first allows you to breathe
+- do not just make a list of everything bugging you, but _everything_

 ### 2 Getting Control of Your Life: The Five Steps of Mastering Workflow